profitviews/profitviews/docs/signals.md

 ## Getting Started

+- Sign up and verify your email address
-- Sign up for a plan (Hobby $29, Active Trader $59, or Professional $299)
+- Choose a plan (Hobby $29, Active Trader $59, or Professional $299)
 - Open the Signals IDE: `https://profitview.net/trading/signals`
 - Create a new file; ensure your main class is defined (see below)

-**Note:** your script must define the main class for the runtime to load it so that Trading Bots will function.
+**Note:** your script must define the main `Signals` class for the runtime to load it so that Trading Bots will function.

 ## Base Class